NashTech-Labs/Flow_Log_with_Network_Watcher_in_Azure/README.md

 ## Description

-Here, In this template, we will create a Network Watcher resource at a particular location within a subscription and check whether it is created or not.
+Here, In this template, we will create a Flow log that provides logs of Network resources at a particular location within a subscription.

 ---
 ##### Pre-Requisite